NerdyGamerB0i/website/src/pages/docs/devs/create-your-own-providers.md

 ```

 This might seem needlessly convoluted, but this system is to allow "infinite" loading, e.g loading the next page of search
-results when the user has scrolled to the end.
+responses when the user has scrolled to the end.

 TLDR: Exactly like searching but you defined your own queries.